tjelvar-olsson/biologists-guide-to-computing/source/working-remotely.rst

 Suppose that access to your institutes cluster was setup in a way that required you to use the full ``hpc.awesomeuni.ac.uk`` host name, but that you wanted to be able to login using the shorter name ``hpc``.
-You can configure your machine to setup access in this by creating the file ``.ssh/config`` file and adding the lines below to it.
+You can configure your machine to setup access in this fashion by creating the file ``.ssh/config`` file and adding the lines below to it.

 .. code-block:: none